 It’s easier to coax a new puppy into enjoying the fireworks than an older dog with years of firework trauma.
-Regardless of their age or experience, you should never force your dog into coming to the firework show.
-Doing so may result in them bolting off in a flight response, or even worse, biting a nearby spectator in a fight response.
+Regardless of their age or experience, you should never force your dog into coming to the fireworks show.
+Doing so may result in them bolting off in a flight response or, even worse, biting a nearby spectator in a fight response.

 Here are some tips if you want to try to take your dog to the show:

-See how they react by playing firework noises at a low volume on your TV or phone before the show.
+See how they react by playing fireworks at a low volume on your TV or phone before the show.
 If your pet is reacting from fear, they might be more comfortable with the fireworks if they’re relatively familiar with the sound and there are no unpleasant associations.